sirraminyavari/RaaiVanUI/README.md

 ### Proxy Settings

-the app proxies to a SaaS environment by default. if you want to proxy to an Enterprise environment do the steps below:
+The application proxies to a SaaS environment by default.
+If you want to proxy to an Enterprise environment, do the steps below:
-1. add file named .env in the root of the project.
+1. Add a file named .env in the root of the project.
-2. add this line to the file:
+2. Add this line to the file:

 ```
 REACT_APP_ENV = 'ORG'
 ```

-3. if you want to proxy to a custom server, add this line:
+3. If you want to proxy to a custom server, add this line:

 ```
 REACT_APP_PROXY = 'http[s]://[some_address]'